 “Chérie?”
-Charles touched her cheek, forcing her to meet his eyes.
-“Forgive me, mon amor.
+Charles touched her cheek, turning her face and forcing her to meet his eyes.
+“Forgive me, mon amour.
 I’m a selfish oaf.
-I promise, I’ll take my time the next go round.
+I promise I’ll take my time next go-round.
 You will see how wonderful making love can be.”

 He bent and kissed her.

-Someone knocked on the outer door, then rapped again, this time with more insistence.
+Someone knocked on the outer door.
+Another rap immediately followed this time with more insistence.

 “Ah, that must be our food.”
 He gave her a boyish grin as he fastened his jacket.
 “I hope you don’t mind.
-I requested an intimate dinner here rather than the noisy restaurant below.”
+I requested an intimate dinner in our rooms rather than the noisy restaurant below.”